MicrosoftDocs/m365copilot-docs/docs/overview-message-extension-bot.md

 # Message extensions for Microsoft 365 Copilot

-Message extensions are a powerful feature in Microsoft Teams, designed to facilitate user engagement with your web service
+Message extensions are a powerful feature in Microsoft Teams and Outlook, designed to facilitate user engagement with your web service

-These interactions are typically triggered by users via buttons and forms within the Teams client.
-This allows them to search or initiate actions in an external system, right from the compose message area, the command box, or even directly from a message.
-The outcomes of these interactions are delivered back to the Teams client in the form of a richly formatted card.
+These interactions are typically triggered by users via buttons and forms within Team and Outlook client.
+This allows them to search or initiate actions in an external system, right from the compose message area, or even directly from a message.
+The outcomes of these interactions are delivered back to the client in the form of a richly formatted card.

 With the introduction of Copilot, the game has changed.
 Users can now leverage natural language input to invoke a message extension's search function, bypassing the need for specific user-interface (UI) commands.
 This means they can get search results in a more intuitive and user-friendly manner.

+> [!NOTE]
+> Message extension's action commands are not yet supported for use in copilot plugins.

+This illustrate compares how a user can interact with a massage extension on Teams client and Microsoft 365 Copilot:

 :::image type="content" source="assets/images/message-extensions-ux.png" alt-text="this illustrates two user experiences of message extensions- one way is to invoke from Teams client and another is Copilot" lightbox="assets/images/message-extensions-ux.png":::